Foyle's War series 5: Cast and characters

 Kieffer (from Series 4 "Invasion") returns in this episode, and we learn of his wife and two children.
-Also returning are Foyle's son, who had been flying in Malta prior to his discharge, and Pierce (from Series 2 "War Games" and Series 3 "The French Drop").
-With the war in Europe winding down, Foyle is retiring again and the station is being moved to another location.
-Milner received a promotion to DI and a transfer to Brighton, while Edith, his new wife, is expecting their first child, a daughter.
-When the delivery starts, Foyle gets behind the wheel and drives them to the hospital.
-Stewart is uneasy about her post-war career, and Foyle suggests volunteering with the military charity SSAFA.
+Also returning are Foyle's son Andrew, who had been flying in Malta prior to his discharge, and Pierce (from Series 2 "War Games" and Series 3 "The French Drop").
+With the war in Europe ending, Foyle is retiring again and the station is being moved.
+Milner receives a promotion to DI and a transfer to Brighton, while Edith, his new wife, is expecting their first child.
+When the delivery starts, Foyle gets behind the wheel and drives them to the hospital, revealing his deception about not driving.
+Stewart is uneasy about her post-war career and Foyle suggests volunteering with the military charity SSAFA.
 Andrew Foyle attempts to apologise and propose to Stewart and rekindle their friendship and romance.

 Background and production

-A major plotline is the Slapton Sands disaster and its subsequent secrecy.
-Others include the ongoing preparations for the celebration of VE Day in Hastings (including profiteering from the sale of flags and bunting) and the difficulties experienced by returning servicemen in adapting to civilian life.
-One inconsistency is that Andrew says he won't continue as a pilot because "sinusitis has affected my vision", but sinusitis, while a reason for temporary grounding because of the pain caused by unpressurised cockpits, extremely rarely affects vision permanently.
-Several newspapers are used as props: Foyle is seen reading a copy of The Hastings Chronicle with a "Hitler Dead" headline; a few days later, a child reads The Evening News stating "Germany Surrenders"; and, in the station, Brooke discusses a Jane comic from the Daily Mirror.
+A big part of the story concerns the Slapton Sands disaster and it being covered up.
+Others include the preparations for the celebration of VE Day in Hastings (including profiteering from the sale of flags and bunting) and the difficulties experienced by returning servicemen in adapting to civilian life.
+One inconsistency is that Andrew says he won't continue as a pilot because "sinusitis has affected my vision" but sinusitis, while a reason for temporary grounding because of the pain caused by unpressurised cockpits, extremely rarely affects vision permanently.
+Several newspapers are used as props, Foyle is seen reading a copy of The Hastings Chronicle with a "Hitler Dead" headline; a few days later, a child reads The Evening News stating "Germany Surrenders"; and, in the station, Brooke discusses a Jane comic from the Daily Mirror.
 The episode ends with Churchill's victory speech and It's a Lovely Day Tomorrow, sung by Vera Lynn.

 International broadcast

-Series Five was broadcast in the United States on PBS stations on Masterpiece Mystery! as Foyle's War V on 7 and 14 June 2009, and on Netflix as of April 2014.
+Series Five was broadcast in Australia on ABC weekly from 20 July 2008, in the United States on PBS stations on Masterpiece Mystery! as Foyle's War V on 7 and 14 June 2009, and on Netflix as of April 2014.